yes-soft-de/turkish-app/backend/README.md

 methods: DELETE
 ```
 #### Filter For devices
-key = price OR location
+_key = price OR location.
-value = is the value you want to find
+value = is the value you want to find.
-for example:
+For example:
-devicesFilter/price/450000
+devicesFilter/price/450000_

 ```
-devicesFilter/{key}/{value}
+devicesFilter/key/value
 methods: GET
 ```